White Sands National Park Camping Guide

 Backcountry Primitive Sites — White Sands National Park

 Backcountry Primitive Sites are the only camping option inside White Sands National Park, situated about a mile hike into the heart of the dunes.
 There are 10 designated sites marked by posts along a loop trail, offering total immersion in the bright gypsum sands and spectacular sunrise/sunset views.
 These sites are completely primitive -- no shade, no water, no fire rings -- and require packing in all gear.
-Backcountry camping typically operates on a first-come permit system (picked up at the entrance station). **Note:** Backcountry camping is currently closed for site rehabilitation, with no permits being issued as of 2025.
+Backcountry camping typically operates on a first-come permit system (picked up at the entrance station on the day of your stay, starting at 7:00 AM).
+Note: Backcountry camping is closed indefinitely as of 2026 for site rehabilitation; no permits are being issued.
+Check the NPS current conditions page for reopening updates before planning an in-park overnight stay.

 Campgrounds Near White Sands National Park